wwwlicious/servicestack-introspec/readme.md

 ![Formats](assets/MultiFormat.png)

-The plugin uses introspection on a number of different sources to generate as rich a set of documentation DTOs as possible, containing request/response types, status codes, constraints etc.
+The plugin uses introspection on a number of different sources to generate as rich a set of documentation POCOs as possible, containing request/response types, status codes, constraints etc.

 ## Quick Start